 She looks up at that, suddenly curious about something.

-I shift in my stances to look directly as Sarah for a long moment.
+I shift my stance to look directly at Sarah for a long moment.
 She senses me looking and looks back.

 I can't help but laugh out loud and then I hold out my plate for a second pancake.
 As she flips one from the plate of finished pancakes, I tell her.